23rd Annual BODYARMOR Series - Soccer (Chicago - 2025)

 COLLEGE-RELATED INFORMATION

-COLLEGE LIST: We will post the college list beginning Sept.
-9. Why?
-College coaches have asked us to do it this way to not overflood email boxes from mass emails from kids and parents
+COLLEGE LIST: We will post the college list beginning one week before.
+Why?
+College coaches have asked us to do it this way to not overflood email boxes from mass emails from kids and parents.

 COLLEGE GAMES ON SITE: In 2025, colleges will play on-site in order to give players, families, coaches and schools a chance to watch different levels, while also bringing back alums to be a part of the event they played in high school.
 In April 2024 for the girls event, Loyola University faced Eastern Illinois (D-I), while Lake County will face South Suburban (JUCO) on Opening Day.
 In 2025, the college games will expand to include other Midwest colleges and all levels – D-I, II, III, NAIA and JUCO.
 The new Opening Day site allows for this much better than before.